3manuek/3manuek/content/about/_index.md

 ---
 title: "Emanuel Calvo"
-subtitle: "A Database Engineer, DBRE, and IT consultant."
+subtitle: "A Database Platform, Reliability and Systems Engineer.
+IT Consultant."
 description: "
 My name is Emanuel, commonly named _Tresma_ -- the Spanish short of _3manuek_, my native language.
 Currently living in Madrid, but still _roundtripping_ to Buenos Aires.